 Pam has extensive graduate and undergraduate teaching experience in the forensic disciplines of serology, DNA, and microscopy.
 Her research interests include low copy number DNA, human and wildlife DNA identification challenges, nanoparticle technology, pressure cycling technology, and PCR enhancement.
 She has numerous publications and frequently presents at meetings, conferences and trainings.

-Claire Glynn and Mark Wentling, Associate Professor and Research Coordinator, Forensic Science Department, Henry C. Lee College of Criminal Justice and Forensic Sciences, University of New Haven
+Claire Glynn, Associate Professor and Research Coordinator, Forensic Science Department, Henry C. Lee College of Criminal Justice and Forensic Sciences, University of New Haven

 Fundamentals of Forensic Genetic Geneology (FGG)

 Forensic Genetic Genealogy (FGG) has emerged as a novel investigative tool and has rapidly gained much attention in recent years.
 FGG has been successfully used by law enforcement agencies across the United States to identify suspects in several hundred cold case investigations and also to resolve Unidentified Human Remains (UHR) cases.
 FGG broadens the field of forensic DNA analysis and combines genetic methods with traditional genealogical methods for building family trees using documentary evidence.
 This presentation will introduce the process of employing FGG in a case investigation, which will include the types of DNA analysis available, the databases employed, the third-party tools for data analysis available, genealogical research and analysis using documentary evidence, the building of complex family trees, and best practices.
 Common misconceptions about this investigatory tool and also legal, ethical, and privacy issues will also be discussed.